 * This database is being actively updated with research funded by the service charge paid by canola farmers in Alberta from 1994 to present.

 The Alberta Canola Producers Commission has invested millions of dollars into agronomic research.
-The results from research are carefully integrated into all delivery platforms including presentations, the Canola Research Hub, Canola Watch, Canola Digest, the Canola Encyclopedia, and the Canola Diagnostic Tool.
+The results from research are carefully integrated into all delivery platforms including presentations by the Canola Council’s agronomy specialists and integrated into:

 The Canola Council of Canada coordinates many of the research projects that the Alberta Canola Producers Commission and our partners collaboratively fund.